Workflows

 Set Telemetry

 The Set Telemetry action sets telemetry values at the associated asset when the rule triggers are met.
 This action will set telemetry for each asset associated to the workflow.
-This action may be paired with an “Asset Attribute Comparison”, “Asset Property Comparison”, “Form Answer Comparison”, “Form Locked”, “Form Type Match”, “Form Unlocked”, “Telemetry Aggregate”, and “Telemetry Comparison” trigger.
+This action may be paired with an “Asset Attribute Comparison”, “Asset Detail Item Comparison”, “Form Answer Comparison”, “Form Locked”, “Form Type Match”, “Form Unlocked”, “Telemetry Aggregate”, and “Telemetry Comparison” trigger.

 • Action Type*: Select the type of action to perform.
 Select “Set Telemetry”.